reportportal/service-ui/app/docs/14-plugins.md

 ## Plugin sample

-Sample plugin to demonstrate how it can be written.
+Sample [plugin](https://github.com/reportportal/plugin-example) to demonstrate how it can be written.
-_Link will be provided later_